kaz-utashiro/greple-update/README.md

 # OPTIONS

 - **--update**
+- **--update::update**

     Update the target file by command output.
+Entire file content is produced and any color effects are canceled.
 Without this option, **greple** behaves as normal operation, that means only matched lines are printed.

+    File is not touched as far as its content does not change.

 - **--with-backup**\[=_suffix_\]